SAP-archive/karydia/install/README.md

 The installation processes uses [Helm](https://github.com/helm/helm) to get Karydia up and running and is split up into two parts.

-You can also do an [installation by hand](../docs/manualInstallation.md) without Tiller.
+You can also do an [installation by hand](../docs/manualInstallation.md) without Helm.

 ## Delpoy Karydia
 To deploy Karydia first create the specified namespace and install Karydia: